NHS hospital at centre of cover up claims after paracetamol overdose death

 The former soldier has spent thousands of pounds forcing the system to take a fresh look at his wife’s death.
 A third coroner has now opened an inquest.

-The Crown Prosecution Service has confirmed it is considering whether to bring charges of manslaughter against the St Helens and Knowsley Teaching Hospitals Trust, which runs Whiston Hospital, after a file was passed to them by Merseyside Police.
+The Crown Prosecution Service (CPS) has confirmed it is considering whether to bring charges of manslaughter against the St Helens and Knowsley Teaching Hospitals Trust, which runs Whiston Hospital, after a file was passed to them by Merseyside Police.

 The delays in making a decision about the case have prompted Laura’s family to speak out.